 Besides, we’ve commissioned Arcturus to perform a pentest on our proprietary web applications and one of our clients’ software products.
-Their penetration services model the techniques of criminal hackers and malicious insiders to identify any vulnerabilities in your online-facing or internal applications.
+Their penetration services simulate the techniques of criminal hackers and malicious insiders to identify any vulnerabilities in your online-facing or internal applications.

 Having performed pentests, Arcturus sent us a detailed report with the following conclusion:

-“As a software development organisation, Evolve-IT understands that it is important for the applications developed by them to be developed to a high standard.
+“As a software development organisation, Evolve understands that it is important for the applications developed by them to be developed to a high standard.
 This includes being bulletproof in terms of security, to ensure the business maintains a great image & reputation.
 Because of this, they have incorporated a penetration test into their software development lifecycle and have commissioned Arcturus to perform a penetration test on their web application and associated infrastructure.

-It is evident from the small number of findings that Evolve-IT has implemented many good security practices.
+It is evident from the small number of findings that Evolve has implemented many good security practices.
 The recommendations in this report will further improve the overall security posture of the network infrastructure.
 There were no findings of a severe nature, this is partly due to the simple by design functionality of the application, but we would also like to believe your developers have benefited greatly from the Secure Coding Workshop held earlier this year.”

 Are you looking to hire a professional team of cybersecurity experts to pentest your web or mobile application?
 Request a callback from us to discuss how Evolve can assist with your security needs!